kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ### Legacy Teams

-Prior to Kubecost v2.6, Teams existed with more limited functionality.
+Prior to Kubecost 2.6, Teams existed with more limited functionality.
 This is refered to as [legacy Teams](legacy-teams.md).

 Legacy teams provided:

 - Functionality for SAML environments
 - Allocation filtering
-- Ability to assign a team a permissions level (under legacy teams previously refered to as a "Role") of `Admin`, `Read Only`, or `Editor`
+- Ability to assign a team a permissions level (under legacy teams previously referred to as a "Role") of Admin, Read Only, or Editor

 Post-v2.6 Teams, in addition to all the functionality provided by legacy Teams, provides: